guigolab/CLS3_GENCODE/complementary_data/gencode_byotypes_datasets/README.md

 Original files available [here](https://github.com/guigolab/CLS3_GENCODE/blob/main/data_release/README.md).

 ### Novel transcripts: 151,236 transcripts - 17,931 genes
-The lncRNA transcripts and genes now in v47 because CLS data, as mapped [here](https://zenodo.org/records/15004659/files/v47-CLS3mapping_status.txt?download=1), have been assigned a novelty category as detailed in [GENCODE-CLS3 Mappings](https://github.com/guigolab/CLS3_GENCODE/tree/main/data_release#gencode-cls3-mappings).
-When considering transcripts, we account also for the ones extending previously annotated lncRNAs.
-Novel loci are instead considered only those loci introduced as a consequence of CLS data.
+Thanks to CLS data, 151,618 transcripts in GENCODE v47 have been either created (140,268 lncRNAs and 293 others) or modified (10,852 lncRNAs and 205 others), and are listed [here](https://zenodo.org/records/15004659/files/v47-CLS3mapping_status.txt?download=1).
+Each of these transcripts and genes have been assigned a novelty category as detailed in [GENCODE-CLS3 Mappings](https://github.com/guigolab/CLS3_GENCODE/tree/main/data_release#gencode-cls3-mappings), based on their status with respect to v27, the reference at the time of the experiment.
+In these analyses, novel transcripts are restricted to lncRNAs, including the ones extending previously annotated ones (151,236 transcripts), while novel loci are instead only those genes introduced as a consequence of CLS data (17,931).

 ```
 wget https://zenodo.org/records/15004659/files/CLS3_transcripts_in_v47.all_biotypes.chr.gencode_versions.genes.txt?download=1 && mv CLS3_transcripts_in_v47.all_biotypes.chr.gencode_versions.genes.txt\?download\=1 v47-CLS3_extended_mappings
 awk -F "\t" '$5 ~ /lncRNA/' v47-CLS3_extended_mappings | cut -f1 | sort -u > novel.transcripts.ids
 awk -F "\t" '$9 ~ /created_gene/ && $2 ~ /CLS3_created/ && $5 ~ /lncRNA/' v47-CLS3_extended_mappings | cut -f8 | sort -u > novel.loci.ids
 ```